RevenueHunt/docs/docs/how-to-guides/recommend-products.md

 ### Recommend Subscription Products

-Recommending subscription products via the Shop Quiz: Product Recommendation Quiz can significantly enhance your e-commerce strategy by providing a steady revenue stream and fostering long-term customer relationships.
+Recommending subscription products via the RevenueHunt Product Recommendation Quiz can significantly enhance your e-commerce strategy by providing a steady revenue stream and fostering long-term customer relationships.
 With the integration of [ReCharge Subscriptions](https://apps.shopify.com/subscription-payments?surface_intra_position=1&surface_type=partners&surface_version=redesign) or WooCommerce Subscriptions into your product recommendation strategy, you can create a seamless shopping experience for your customers.

 ![how to recommend subscription products sample product](/images/how to recommend subscription products sample product.png)

-[This guide](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/) explains how to integrate and recommend subscription products with Shop Quiz: Product Recommendation Quiz.
+[This guide](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/) explains how to integrate and recommend subscription products with RevenueHunt Product Recommendation Quiz.

 [:fontawesome-solid-arrow-right: learn more](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/)